18 June 2013

 The Annual General Meeting

-of the Exiles will take place in London on Thursday 12
+of the Chester Exiles will take place on Thursday 25 July.

 1. Apologies for absence